Purchasing a mattress pad is an effective way to improve your quality of sleep without spending a fortune.

 Do mattress pads provide support?

-Depending on the type of mattress pad that you get, some can provide additional support to your mattress.
-If you are looking for a more supportive mattress pad, check out those made from memory foam or latex.
-That being said, if you need more substantial support, it’s best to go with a topper or an entirely new mattress altogether.
+Some mattress pads can provide additional support to your mattress, depending on the type you get.
+If you are looking for a more supportive pad, check out those made from memory foam or latex.
+That said, if you need more substantial support, it’s best to go with a topper or an entirely new mattress.

 Are mattress pads waterproof?